Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

 MSP A looks better on the headline recurring revenue percentage.
 MSP B is worth materially more to a buyer because the revenue is higher quality, better protected by contracts, growing organically within the existing base, and generating stronger margins.
 The quality gap translates directly into a multiple gap, and the multiple gap translates into millions in enterprise value at exit.

 This is the distinction that separates similar-sized businesses that sell for vastly different multiples.
-Revenue size gets you to the table.
-Revenue quality determines what you leave with.
-Recent technology services M&A data quantifies the spread: smaller firms under $3M EBITDA typically trade at 4-9x, while platform-quality MSPs above $10M command 12-16x+.
+Revenue size gets you to the table; revenue quality determines what you leave with.
+Recent technology services M&A data quantifies the spread: smaller firms under $3M EBITDA typically trade at 4-9x depending on size, while platform-quality MSPs above $10M command 12-16x+, with exceptional platforms reaching into the upper teens and beyond.
 But within each size tier, it's revenue quality, scalable operations, and robust client relationships that separate the bottom of the range from the top.

 The Bottom Line

 If you're considering an exit in the next 12-24 months, start the revenue quality audit now.
-The operational changes that move revenue from "technically recurring" to "buyer-grade recurring" take time to implement, and even longer to show up in trailing metrics that buyers trust.
+The operational changes that move revenue from technically recurring to buyer-grade recurring take time to implement, and even longer to show up in the trailing metrics buyers trust.

-The good news: unlike customer concentration, which takes 12-24 months of deliberate diversification and involves acquiring entirely new clients, revenue quality improvement can often be achieved with the clients you already have.
-Contract conversions, price escalator introductions, and service mix shifts are all actionable with your existing base.
-That makes this one of the highest-ROI preparation activities for any MSP founder planning an exit.
+The good news is that unlike customer concentration, which takes 12-24 months of deliberate diversification and involves acquiring entirely new clients, revenue quality improvement can often be achieved with the clients you already have.
+Contract conversions, price escalator introductions, and service mix shifts are all actionable with your existing base, which makes this one of the highest-ROI preparation activities for any MSP founder planning an exit.

 About the Author